Posted under Reviews | Weather Stations

 Stratus Rain GaugeDavis Vantage VueKestrelMet 6000

-This all said this station is meant for the weather enthusiast.
-At $999, not many will have the funds for the 6000: in that case, we recommend the WeatherFlow Tempest instead, which remains our top pick (but just barely).
-But if you care about accuracy and want to pay less than the $1,000-2,000 prosumer weather stations like the Vantage Pro2 cost, the KestrelMet 6000 is a great choice.
+With all this said, this station is meant for the weather enthusiast.
+At $999, not many will have the funds for the 6000.
+In that case, we recommend the WeatherFlow Tempest instead, which remains our top pick (but just barely).
+But if you care about accuracy and want to pay less than the $1,000-2,000 that prosumer weather stations like the Vantage Pro2 cost, the KestrelMet 6000 is a great choice.

 Ed Oswald